MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-26/README.md

 - Rental price is collected from 2014 to 2018

 # Repository Directory
+- `notebooks`:
-- `notebooks`: "Walkthrough Notebook.ipynb" includes the introduction of each folder and solution ideas for each problem.
+  - "Summary Notebook.ipynb" includes the introduction of each folder and solution ideas for each problem.
   - "Data Scraping", "Feature Engineering", "Preprocessing", "Visualisation".
   - Solution algorithm for Question 1, 2 and 3.
   - SA2_data_merge.ipynb" creates the mapping data for drawing choloropleth in "Visualisation", please run it before "visualisation"